 I started seeing a chiropractor who does “Nutritional Response Testing”.
 It’s a type of muscle testing that tells him what nutrients I am deficient in.
 I started taking whole food supplements.
 I changed my diet slightly.
 Through the supplements and other minor lifestyle changes, I was able to discontinue my blood pressure meds.
 I weened from my antidepressants and benzodiazepines.
 I was confident that there had to be a better way.
 By the way, I lost 10 pounds just leaving the stressful job and getting adequate sleep.

 In the summer of 2017, in my continued search for health/wellness, I came across several books on grain-free diets and high-fat diets.
 The book that resonated with me the most was “Eat Fat, Get Thin” by Mark Hyman MD.
 I am a meat eater and I enjoy fatty foods.
 I read most of the book (I didn’t get into the menu ideas though I probably should) and adopted some of the things he recommended.
 I also read “The End of Alzheimer’s” by Dale Bredesen MD.
 He mentioned many of the same things that Dr. Hyman mentioned.
 The advice from these two books allowed me to fashion my health and wellness plan so that I lost an additional 20 pounds and I am not longer prediabetic.
-I am still insulin resistant but things are better.
+I am still insulin resistant but things were better.

 In my never-ending thirst for knowledge, I know I can help myself and others to increase their level of wellness and decrease their dependence on pharmaceuticals.